juxor/afaq/markdown/secH2.md

 critique of our present-day conditions, as Proudhon did in his time.
-This does not call for a slavish imitation; it implies using his work to inspire us and enable us to profit by his experience."_ [**A Short History of Anarchism**, pp. 46-7] Similarly for other anarchists \- we see them as a source of inspiration upon which to build rather than a template which to copy.
+This does not call for a slavish imitation; it implies using his work to inspire us and enable us to profit by his experience."_ [**A Short History of Anarchism**, pp. 46-7] Similarly for other anarchists - we see them as a source of inspiration upon which to build rather than a template which to copy.
 This means to attack anarchism by, say, attacking Bakunin's or Proudhon's personal failings is to totally miss the point.
 While anarchists may be inspired by the ideas of, say, Bakunin or Proudhon it does not mean we blindly follow all of their ideas.
 Far from it!
-We critically analysis their ideas and keep what is living and reject what is useless or dead.
+We critically analyse their ideas and keep what is living and reject what is useless or dead.
 Sadly, such common sense is lacking in many who critique anarchism.